stelligent/pipeline-dashboard/README.md

 To run the unit tests: `npm test`

-To deploy the CodeBuild project for staging the templates: `aws cloudformation create-stack --stack-name pipeline-dashboard-codebuild --template-body file://codebuild.yml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=GitHubToken,ParameterValue=<github_access_token>`
+To deploy the CodeBuild project for staging the templates: `npm run create-codebuild` or `npm run update-codebuild`

 To deploy to your account: `npm run deploy`
 You can change the bucket via `npm config set pipeline-dashboard:staging_bucket my-bucket-name`